 - Rogue waves: these very sudden and tall waves look like very high waterwalls of strong pressure and they emerge in the open sea and can cause important damage to ships.

-Even if the ocean may turn up to be dangerous, however it remains the favourite playground of many seaside lovers and it regularly shows us beautiful sceneries.
+As you can see, the ocean can turn out to be dangerous.
+However the ocean remains the favourite playground of many seaside lovers and it regularly shows us beautiful sceneries.

 We hope these few clarifications have enabled you to understand better the formation of waves which happens to be a very complex phenomenon.
 Wish to learn more about the ocean’s secrets?
 Discover all our articles dedicated to our beloved ocean.